I've been gold prospecting for 11 years, mainly in the Bradshaw Mountains in Yavapai County, Arizona, where I found over 8 grams of placer.

-Amateur prospecting has gained popularity over the years, especially the last ten years.
-The search for gold is inspiring many people, young and old to seek their treasure.
-Treasure hunting and prospecting clubs have popped up all over the country.
+Amateur prospecting has gained popularity over the years, especially in the last ten years.
+The search for gold is inspiring many people—young and old to seek their treasure.
+Treasure-hunting and prospecting clubs have popped up all over the country.

 An Inspired Machine

 This article will explain how a dry washer works.
 I believe even the average reader will appreciate how simple, yet ingenious the dry washer is.
 The dry washer is an invention resembling some sort of medieval or renaissance machine, perhaps even associated with torture!

 The first part of the machine located at the top is a hopper box.
 It is covered with a screen (in my case 1/4“) through which dirt is thrown.
 Each shovel full I'd “classified” (separated) into material devoid of rocks or pebbles larger than a quarter inch.
 Weeds and other organic matter are filtered out, also.
 I always like to look at rocks that fall off after each shovel full just to make sure I haven’t missed a gigantic gold nugget.

 Having classified tons of material over the years, I have found no such nugget, but I still have dreams about it!
 Many people like to wave a metal detector over the rocks that pile up on the ground in front of the machine just in case.
 This gives real meaning to the expression “gold is precious”.
 Also, notice the sheet metal chute that helps guide the rocks out away from the machine so they don’t pile up right at the legs.
 At the back of the hopper is a rod which when pulled opens a trap door and allows material to fall onto a riffle box.